Image francoise morio, Flickr

 The Somali is a long-haired Abyssinian and originates from Abyssinian breeding programmes where occasionally a litter of Abyssinians would throw a longhaired cat.
 Despite the name, the breed was actually developed in the United States.

-In 1972 the Somali Cat Club was formed.
-The breed was exported to Europe in 1977 where breeding programmes were established.
+The Somali Cat Club was formed in 1972 and the breed was exported to Europe in 1977 where breeding programmes were established.
 Back in the USA, Somali’s were awarded championship status with the CFA in 1978.

-The coat is medium-long with a ruff and a thick, plumed tail.
+Medium-long with a ruff and a thick, plumed tail.
 The coat takes up to two years to fully develop.
-All Somalis have ticking in their coat, which means each hair the base colour is interrupted by two or three bands of darker pigment.
+All Somalis have ticked coats, which means each hair the base colour is interrupted by two or three bands of darker pigment.
 The tip of the hair is always dark.
 The Somali comes in the following colours, red (sorrel); blue; fawn and silver.

 The Somali shares the same personality as the Abyssinian.
-They are an extremely active breed of cat known for its love of high places.
+They are an extremely active breed of cat who love to be up high.

-They are extroverted, gregarious, charming, inquisitive.
-They are on the go all the time.
-They are great fun to share a home with, loving to be with their human companions and help in whatever you may be doing.
-They do not do well if left for long periods of time on their own so if you are out of the house for long stretches, a companion is recommended.
+They are extroverted, gregarious, charming, inquisitive, who are on the go all the time.
+This is a breed who is great fun to share a home with, loving to be with their human companions and help in whatever you may be doing.
+They do not do well if left for long periods of time on their own.

-Their intelligence makes them an easy breed to train to walk on a harness, which is a good thing as they should not be allowed to roam outdoors on their own.
-Their inquisitive nature can easily get them into trouble.
+Their intelligence makes them an easy breed to leash train.
+This is a good thing as their inquisitive nature can get them into trouble, so they should not roam outdoors on their own.

 The coat is relatively easy to care for and requires only a 5-minute groom once or twice a week to get rid of loose hairs.